shakthivel10/Optimal-Path-For-Orienteering/README.md

 ![alt text](terrain/terrain.png)

-The above map represents the terrain during summer.
-The other seasons are modeled programatically to generate terrain maps corresponding to the other seaons.
+The above map represents the terrain during summer and the other seasons are modeled programatically to generate terrain maps corresponding to the each season.